 Case study is a great way to share the experience and outline the issues essential to consider while working on projects of different kinds and aims.
 Today’s post is starting the set of case studies about various projects and concepts Tubik Studio has worked on.

 This time we are going to look closer at the Echo project.
-You could have seen some stages and elements of this work in Dribbble shots by Sergey Valiukh, the head of Tubik team.
+You could have seen some stages and elements of this work in Dribbble shots by Sergey Valiukh, the head of the Tubik team.
 Now it is high time we looked through the project in greater detail.

 Pencil sketching, Adobe Illustrator, Adobe Photoshop, Adobe After Effects, Sketch 3.0, Pixate.